 - Systemic symptoms appear as pale yellow to white stripes or streaks at the base of the 3rd to 6th oldest leaves.

 - Several streaks may develop on leaf and may extend on the entire leaf.

 Control Measures for Downy Mildew Diseases

-- The eradication of collateral and wild hosts near the maize field and rouging infected maize plants has been recommended.
+- The eradication of collateral and wild hosts near the maize field and rouging of infected maize plants have been recommended.

 - Destruction of plant debris by deep ploughing and other methods.